FAIRmat-NFDI/pynxtools/docs/how-tos/use-multi-format-reader.md

 2) `".yml"`, `".yaml"`: This will be used to parse in the (meta)data from the ELN file.
 3) `".json"`: This will be used to read in the **config file**, which is used to map from the (meta)data concepts from the instrument and ELN data to the concepts in the NXDL file.

-## Reading in the instrument's data
+## Reading in the instrument's data and metadata
-First, we will have a look at the HDF5 file (you can download all of the data [here]()):
+First, we will have a look at the HDF5 file.

 <img src="media/mock_data.png" style="width: 50vw; min-width: 330px;" />

 Here, we see that we have a `data` group with x and y values, as well as some additional metadata for the instrument.

-Here is one way to implement the
+Here is one way to implement the method to read in the data:
 ```python
 import h5py